Gemeente-DenHaag/mijndenhaag-pwa/CONTRIBUTING.md

 ## TL;DR

-When you make a PR you will need to sign our [Contributor License Agreement](CLA.md), so first check with your employer if you need to.
+When you make a PR you will need to sign our [Contributor License Agreement](CLA.md).
+Make sure to check with your employer if you have permission to sign before contributing.

 ## Foundation for Public Code